Engineering

 In April 2025, OpenAI shipped a GPT-4o update that told a user their "shit on a stick" business was a brilliant concept.
 When someone said they were hearing radio signals through walls, it responded: "I'm proud of you for speaking your truth so clearly and powerfully."
 They rolled it back in four days.
 A 2025 study from SycEval found sycophantic behavior in 58% of LLM interactions across ChatGPT-4o, Claude-Sonnet, and Gemini-1.5-Pro.
 Worse: sycophantic behavior persisted 78.5% of the time regardless of context or model.

-I did it too.
+We've known about this for years and I still made the same mistake.
 I built an AI interview coach with a feedback loop — coaching, scoring, evaluating, replanning — and it took me longer than I'd like to admit to realize the evaluator was just agreeing with the coach.

 Evidence